pak21/tabletoptactics-data/schema.md

 ### 10th Edition WIP

-I'm currently using the detachment (Gladius Task Force, Invasion Fleet, etc) as the subfaction in 10th Edition.
+* I'm currently using the detachment (Gladius Task Force, Invasion Fleet, etc) as the subfaction in 10th Edition.
 Time will tell if this is useful modelling or not.
+* 10th Edition Harlequins are just an Aeldari army for now; I'm assuming they'll get some more unique rules when the codex comes out.